PARIS ... mais oui!

 The grand old Lady called Eiffel Tower

 No way to get to the Place de la Concorde today.
 Police are everywhere and I am also a bit tired.
 So I return to my hotel to enjoy a quiet evening, also keeping in mind that I have a dinner date with a friend the following evening.
 Ah – did I forget Madame Eiffel Tower?
 I have seen the city`s attraction number one, of course.
-Malicious tongues tell you that there is no place in the city where you do not see this old iron monster.
+Malicious tongues tell you that there is no place in Paris where you do not see this old iron monster.
 True?
 No, of course not.
 And I love that old lady called "Tour Eiffel".

 Coffee at Les Halles